55 Types of Beetles in Maryland

 Ladybugs come in many colors, but the most common coloration is red with black spots.

-Important to note the patterns on their wing cases can be found on their heads and markings on their backs as well.
+It is important to note that the patterns on their wing cases can be found on their heads and markings on their backs.

 Ladybugs can be identified by the number of black spots on their wing cases. –The more spots there are, the rarer it is and the stronger its powers will be!